+Page 4 7.
 If you want to make your mountain look more realistic, gently smooth out the sides of the layers with your finger.

 8. Create a story about your mountain!
 What and who lives there?
 Did anything historic happen there?
 What is your mountain's name?
-Tell a friend or family member all about it!
-You can write your story or ask someone to write it here:
+Write your story here and share it with a family member or friend!

 Optional Activity: Salt Dough

 If you would like to make your own dough, this activity also works well with salt dough!
 Salt dough is simple to make but can be a little messy.
 Make sure you ask a grown up before making salt dough.

 Ingredients:

+1⁄4 cup flour

+2 tablespoons salt

-1⁄4 cup flour2 tablespoons salt2 tablespoons water
+2 tablespoons water

 NOTE: If the mixture is too sticky, slowly add flour one pinch at a time.